 - CRPS Type II – formerly known as Causalgia, where there is evidence of nerve damage.

 - CRPS – NOS (Not Otherwise Specified) – where a person only partially satisfies the diagnostic criteria, but no other diagnosis can be made.

-Although many cases of CRPS do improve, many spontaneously, in some cases the pain never goes away and becomes a long term, debilitating condition.
+Although it is said that 50% of people with CRPS recover spontaneously, in many cases the pain never goes away and becomes a long term, debilitating condition.
 One study suggested that 1 in 3,800 people in the UK develop CRPS each year.

 If you’re unsure of any terminology, take a look at our glossary.